sheisc/COMP9024/Tutorials/Week3/readme.md

     1. How to create a stack

+    2.  struct in C (for describing the data structure of Stack)

-    2. StackPush() and StackPop()
+    3. StackPush() and StackPop()

-    3. How to print the string representations of an integer x (based on a stack)
+    4. How to print the string representations of an integer x (based on a stack)

+    5. Low-level pointer arithmetic in accessing fields in a struct (see COMP9024/LargeAssignment/tests/Stack.scc)

                                              COMP9024 24T2